lorcalhost/zk-events/README.md

 # ZK Events

-A Mina zkApp that allows users to create events using a whitelist of people that can claim the tickets, and lets people prove ticket(s) ownership at the venue.
+A Mina zkApp for creating whitelisted events and have users claim tickets.
+Users can also send tickets to other users and prove ticket ownership at the event.

 ## General architecture description

-Each event has its own smart contract which stores a merkle root for the whitelist.
-The merkle tree is pre-setup with leaves for the whitelisted users.
-The merkle tree is updated whenever user claims or trades a ticket.
+Each event has its own smart contract which stores a merkle root for the whitelist merkle tree.
+The merkle tree keeps track of any change in ticket balance for the users.
+The merkle root is updated whenever user claims or transfers a ticket.
+The smart contract also keeps track of the event details (max total tickets, max tickets per user, whitelist size, tickets claimed).
-The zkApp also generates a ticket QR code containing data that can be used to prove ownership at the venue.
+The zkApp also generates a ticket QR code containing data that can be used to prove ticket ownership at the venue.

 ## Progress

 ### V1

-- [x] Figure out general architecture
+- [x] General architecture
 - [x] Event generation with whitelist
 - [x] Ticket claiming if in whitelist
 - [x] Gameify console interaction
+- [x] Limits on total number of tickets
-- [x] Limits on total number of tickets and claimable per user and in total
+- [x] Limits on maximum number of tickets claimable per user
-- [x] Prove ticket ownership function
+- [x] Prove ticket ownership
-- [x] Allow users to trade tickets
+- [x] Ticket transfer between users
 - [x] QR code generation
-- [x] Separate into multiple files
 - [x] Write tests
+- [x] Separate into multiple files tests, contract and demo
 - [x] Add msg.sender check on claim and transfer
-- [ ] Add timestamp check on claim and transfer
 - [x] More concise tests
+- [ ] Add timestamp check on claim and transfer (might require oracle)

 ### V2